spl1nes/tmrank/README.md

 * `order` - string / default default

 The `order` types supported are:
-* `default` - sorts by points, fins, ats, golds, silvers, bronzes all in descending order and finally by total time in ascending order
+* `default` - sorts in the following order by points, fins, ats, golds, silvers, bronzes all in descending order and finally by total time in ascending order
 * `finish` - sorts by finish count in descending order
 * `at` - sorts by at count in descending order
 * `gold` - sorts by gold count in descending order